ibm-cloud-docs/containers/cs_tutorial_migrate_vpc.md

 5. Optional: To access your Gen 2 VPC by using the VPC VPN, follow the steps in [Setting up VPC VPN connectivity](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console#vpn-ui) to create a VPN gateway for each subnet that you created for this cluster in this VPC.

-6. Create your cluster on VPC Gen 2 compute.
+6. Create a VPC Gen 2 cluster.
 For more information about the options for this command, see the [{{site.data.keyword.containerlong_notm}} CLI reference](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cli_cluster-create-vpc-gen2).
   ```
   ibmcloud ks cluster create vpc-gen2 --name <gen2_cluster_name> --zone <vpc_zone> --vpc-id <vpc_ID> --subnet-id <vpc_subnet_ID> --flavor <worker_flavor> [--version <major.minor.patch>] --workers <number_workers_per_zone> [--disable-public-service-endpoint]
   ```